 First, make sure your Google My Business Listing is claimed and verified.
 It is free to do so.
 Use your legal business name (don’t stuff keywords in there trying to game the system), and fill it out as accurately and completely as possible.
 Mention the goods and/or services you want to be found for in your business description, in the question and answer section, and in your response to online reviews.

-Second, make sure your citations are accurate.
+Second, make sure your citations (online mentions) are accurate.
 Given there can be thousands of online references to a business by name, address, and phone number, it should be no surprise that many are inconsistent and/or inaccurate.
-Check your online presence and make sure the most important ones (data aggregators and key sites listed in the local search ecosystem diagram above) are correct in all their details.
+Check your online presence and make sure the most important ones are correct in all their details.
 You don’t have to check and fix every listing in the ecosystem, but do make an effort to ensure the most popular sources of this information are complete and accurate.